-- (i) The parties must use their best or reasonable efforts to complete the transaction as set out in the acquisition agreement.
-However, it should be noted that there is no established practise on the specific interpretation of, and difference between, 'best efforts' and 'reasonable efforts' in Finland. - (ii) Obligations of a party to obtain authority approvals prior to closing of the transaction.
-This customarily includes stipulations on timing for submitting filings and taking other necessary actions.
-The filing party often is obligated to submit copies of the documentation to the other party.

-- (iii) Depending on the situation, a party may undertake to file certain applications, execute certain agreements, or complete other actions prior to the closing of the transaction. - (iv) The conduct between signing and completion of the target company is also customarily agreed upon, especially regarding what the ordinary course of business entails for the target company.
+- (a) The parties must use their best or reasonable efforts to complete the transaction as set out in the acquisition agreement.
+However, it should be noted that there is no established practice on the specific interpretation of, and difference between, 'best efforts' and 'reasonable efforts' in Finland. - (b) Obligations of a party to obtain authority approvals prior to closing of the transaction.
+This includes stipulations on timing for submitting filings and taking other necessary actions.
+The filing party often is obligated to submit copies of the documentation to the other party. - (c) Depending on the situation, a party may undertake to file certain applications, execute certain agreements, or complete other actions prior to the closing of the transaction. - (d) The conduct between signing and completion of the target company is also customarily agreed upon, especially regarding what the ordinary course of business entails for the target company.
 A list of prohibited actions and/or decisions is quite often inserted as a covenant between signing and closing.

-4.3.2.
-Post-closing Covenants
+4.3.2 Post-closing covenants